 Just so you know.
 I’m not perfect, far from it.

 What I’m trying to say is with my blog, I have the opportunity to put my best foot forward and take another step if my bad side shows and another step to bring my best self back because after all it’s both my feet.

 Some of the things you try will work and some won’t.

 The blog can be a logbook of your personal experiments.
-It showed mine.

-Some were embarrassing and some were amazing.
+Some posts are embarrassing and some are amazing.

 9. It connects you to people.